Steven M. SilverbergPartner

 - Bronxville Field Club v.
 Irwin Davison, 305 A.D.2d 591, 759 N.Y.S.2d 382 (2d Dep't 2003)

 - Wickes v.
 Kaplan, 304 A.D.2d 769, 758 N.Y.S.2d 383 (2nd Dept. 2003)

-In addition, he served as chair of the Environmental Law Committee of the Westchester County Bar Association from 1998 to 2005, as a member of the Board of Directors of the Westchester Municipal Planning Federation from 2001 to 2008, Chair of the planning board of the Village of Piermont from 2008 to 2009, Trustee on the Piermont Village Board from 2010 to 2011 and 2013 to the present, Chair of the Education Board of the American Bar Association Law Practice Division from 2009 to 2010 and its governing Council from (2009 to 2012).
+In addition, he previously served as chair of the Environmental Law Committee of the Westchester County Bar Association from 1998 to 2005, as a member of the Board of Directors of the Westchester Municipal Planning Federation from 2001 to 2008, a member of the Board of Directors and Second Vice President of the Rockland Municipal Planning Federation from 2018 to 2020, Chair of the planning board of the Village of Piermont from 2008 thru 2009, Trustee on the Piermont Village Board from 2010 thru 2011 and 2013 thru 2015, Chair of the Education Board of the American Bar Association Law Practice Division from 2009 to 2010 and as a member of its governing Council from (2009 to 2012).